abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/logging.md

-Sub modules used by od.py can log information too.
+Sub-modules used by `od.py` also emit log messages.

 | Sub module                    | Default Values              |
 |-------------------------------|-----------------------------|